1981 Atlanta mayoral election

 The 1981 Atlanta Mayoral Election took place on October 6, 1981, with the runoff held on October 27.
 Mayor Maynard Jackson was ineligible to run due to term limits.
-The runoff featured two prominent Atlanta politicians: former Congressman and UN Ambassador Andrew Young as well as State Representative Sidney Marcus.
+The runoff featured two prominent Atlanta politicians: former Congressman and United States in United Nations Ambassador [Andrew Young as well as State Representative Sidney Marcus.
 Young won in the October 27th runoff by double digits.
-It became the first time an African American mayor (Jackson) handed over the keys of a major city to another African American.
+It became the first time an African American mayor of a major city (Jackson) handed over the office to an African American successor.